The Bankrate promise

 - Steered borrowers toward expensive options: The CFPB said that Navient often advised borrowers to enroll in forbearance programs, which could increase the overall debt borrowers owe, instead of income-driven repayment plans.

 - Provided unclear information: Navient didn’t adequately inform borrowers of critical deadlines for income-driven repayment plans or the consequences if they failed to act.

 - Advised expensive options: According to the New Jersey lawsuit, the servicer pushed borrowers into taking out private student loans with co-signers, even if it wasn’t in the best interest of the borrower.

-- Collected more than the due amount: If borrowers were late on their payments, the New Jersey lawsuit says that Navient told borrowers they owed more than they really did.
-The servicer would then collect the amount that was past due plus the next month’s payment.
+- Collected more than the due amount: If borrowers were late on their payments, the New Jersey lawsuit says that Navient told borrowers they owed more than they did.
+The servicer would then collect the amount that was past due, plus the next month’s payment.

-If Navient services your student loans, track your payments to make sure that they’re processed correctly.
+If Navient services your student loans, track your payments to ensure they’re processed correctly.
 You can report issues to the servicer directly.
-If Navient won’t resolve the issue, you can file a complaint with the CFPB, the Department of Education, your state attorney general’s office or your state consumer protection office.
+If Navient doesn’t resolve the issue, you can file a complaint with the CFPB, the Department of Education, your state attorney general’s office or your state consumer protection office.